StarRocks/starrocks-connector-for-apache-spark/docs/spark-starrocks-connector.md

 under the License.
 -->

-# Spark StarRocks Connector
+# Connector

-Spark StarRocks Connector can support reading data stored in StarRocks through Spark.
+This Connector can support reading data stored in StarRocks through Apache Spark™.

 - The current version only supports reading data from `StarRocks`.
 - You can map the `StarRocks` table to `DataFrame` or `RDD`, it is recommended to use `DataFrame`.